jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

 8. Add the legend.
 9. Tighten the layout.

-Note that you don't need to preprocess the data.
+Note that we preprocessed the data for you, but if you prefer, you can do this yourself.
+Please see the corresponding hint below.

 You could also use the following hidden function:
 1. `get_category_votes` to get all votes for the specific category.